aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-load/load-in-the-opendocument-text-odt-ott-format/field-features-supported-on-opendocument-import/_index.md

 - Other nodes (represents the field result) such as runs, shapes.
 A field can span across multiple different types of content.
 A field result can consist of other block-level nodes such as Table or Paragraph.
 - FieldEnd node.

 We provide the Field facade for working with this structure more easily.
-This allows you to easily find the field code and field result of a field.
+This enables you to easily find the field code and field result of a field.
 Currently you can only retrieve this facade while inserting a new field into the document, there are plans to introduce a new field API which allows you to get this facade from any field the document.

 Using Aspose.Words you can insert new fields, as well as find and modify existing fields.
 You can also remove fields.
 You can also find the field code and field result of any field.